abodacs/reactnd-would-you-rather/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+## Note

+This project uses a fake backend, so the state will not persit across refreshes.

-## Contributing
+## Create React App

-This repository is the starter code for *all* Udacity students.
-Therefore, we most likely will not accept pull requests.
-For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)